ZainFaisal005/ML-Projects-as-beginner/README.md

 ## **About**
 As a beginner in machine learning, I've embarked on this journey to not only learn the theory behind ML algorithms but also to apply them to real-world problems.
 Each project in this repository represents a unique problem or dataset that I've tackled using various machine learning techniques.

+All projects are very useful for ML beginners